cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 -b
 ```

-Once having the Jenkins X installation (serverless mode), you can check that Tekton `CRDs` are already there:
+Once having the Jenkins X installation (serverless mode with [Prow](https://jenkins-x.io/architecture/prow/) and Tekton), you can check that Tekton `CRDs` are already there:

 ```bash
 $ kubectl get crd